eliot-akira/local-shortcodes/readme.md

 ### Local shortcodes

-Register and run shortcodes within a given namespace.
+Register and run shortcodes within a local namespace.

 This avoids competing with shortcode names used by other themes and plugins.